SCCapstone/Delta/README.md

 From there the terminal will show what tests are found, what pass, and what warnings or errors are shown.

 Note that when making a behavioral test with Jest the JS file must have a `.test.js` extension.

-## Running Tests
-This is where we will explain the running of tests.

 ## Authors:
 Vince Kolb-Lugo: kolblugo@email.sc.edu